shanet/WebRTC-Example/README.md

 With the client running, open `client/index.html` in a recent version of either Firefox or Chrome.

+Note that if using Chrome and opening the file locally, you must run Chrome with the `--allow-file-access-from-files` flag.
+Or you could serve the files with a webserver (Python's SimpleHTTPServer is a good option).

 ### License

 The MIT License (MIT)